jbettencourt10/377-lab-filesystem_xv6/README.md

 cd 377-lab-gdb_xv6
 ```

-Both folders include Makefiles that allow you to locally compile the lab binary and Xv6 OS and run all the sample code listed in this tutorial.
+The xv6 OS includes a Makefile that allow you to locally compile the OS run all the sample code listed in this tutorial.
 You can compile them by running `make`.
 Feel free to modify the source files yourself, after making changes you can run `make` again to build new binaries from your modified files.
 You can also use `make clean` to remove all the built files, this command is usually used when something went wrong during the compilation so that you can start fresh.

 ## Part 1: Xv6 (5 Points)

 Xv6 is a small operating system designed by MIT for students to learn how operating systems work.
 It includes several features we have or will learn about, like a scheduler, processes, file system, and system calls.
-For the sake of this lab, we will be investigating how Xv6 schedules processes, handles I/O, and makes systems calls by looking through the source code available to us.
+For the sake of this lab, we will be investigating how Xv6 implements an ordinary filesystem by looking through the source code available to us.

 To run xv6, first use the 'make' command in the directory.
 Then, after completion, use the 'make qemu-nox' command in the same directory.
 A shell will appear, and you will be using the Xv6 OS.